Explaining the Origin of TeV Gamma Rays from M87 During High and Low States: Software and third-party data repository citations

 The \textit{Fermi}-LAT gamma-ray data analysis was done with “Fermipy” \citep{Fermipy_Version}.
 Swift X-ray, ultraviolet, and optical data have been analysed with “HEASoft” \citep{Heasoft_2014ascl.soft08004N}.
-We used data in our work from the MOJAVE database, which the MOJAVE team maintains \citep{MOJAVE_2018} and data from Markarian Multiwavelength Data Center (MMDC; \cite{MMDC_1_2024, MMDC_2_2024, Sahakyan:2024wsp}).
+We used data in our work from the MOJAVE database, which the MOJAVE team maintains \citep{MOJAVE_2018}, data from Space Science Data Centre (SSDC) and Markarian Multiwavelength Data Center (MMDC; \cite{MMDC_1_2024, MMDC_3_2024, MMDC_2_2024}).